-The transmitter company responsible for restoring television services in North Yorkshire and Teesside restored TV signal in Helmsley just in time for the festive weekend.
+The transmitter company responsible for restoring television services in North Yorkshire and Teesside restored TV signal in Helmsley just in time for the festive season.

 Arqiva confirmed signals from a new relay serving Helmsley went live on 23rd December 2021.

 It follows the fire at the region’s main mast at Bilsdale in August.
 The temporary mast at Bilsdale that went live in October isn’t tall enough to reach all areas.